atomgalaxy/review-executor-sendrecv/senders-receivers-report.md

 ## More examples needed in order to explain misunderstandings

-We ran into trouble understanding the current intention for usage patterns of sender/receiver when trying to implement a telnet client.
-Kirk Shoop was kind enough to elaborate, but we never finished it regardless (although that was partly due to being dragged into other projects)..
+We ran into trouble understanding the current intention for usage of sender/receiver when trying to implement a telnet client.
+Kirk Shoop was kind enough to elaborate, but we never finished it regardless (although that was partly due to being dragged into other projects).

 The standard might not be a teaching document, but the papers should be.
 Kirk graciously supplied the following example of a telnetish-client:

 ```cpp
 char const    hello[] = { 'h', 'e', 'l', 'l', 'o', '\n' };